saragagg/few-and-far/README.md

-The client can access the donations from a specific supporter and the total they have donated by running the script: node getDonations.js '*supporter name*'
+The client can access a local file with the total donations from each supporter by running the 'node updateDonations.js' command first and then the 'node getAllDonations.js'

+Additionally, the client can access a local file with the total donations from each supporter by running the command 'node singleSupporterDonation.js *name of supporter as a string*'